Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise

-Here, $\qty{x_n}$ are stochastic vectors evolving in $\R^d$, $\qty{Y_n}$ is a Markov chain evolving in a finite state space $\fY$, $H: \R^d \times \fY \to \R^d$ defines the update, $\qty{\e{1}_{n+1}}$ is a sequence of stochastic noise evolving in $\R^d$, and $\qty{\alpha_n}$ is a sequence of deterministic learning rates.
-Although the primary contribution of this work is to allow $\qty{Y_n}$ to be Markovian, we also include the deterministic noise term $\e{1}_n$ in \eqref{eq:skm_markov}, as it will later be instrumental in proving the almost sure convergence of average reward TD in Section \ref{sec:RL}.
+where $\qty{x_n}$ are stochastic vectors evolving in $\R^d$, $\qty{Y_n}$ is a Markov chain evolving in a finite state space $\fY$, $H: \R^d \times \fY \to \R^d$ defines the update, $\qty{\e{1}_{n+1}}$ is a sequence of stochastic noise evolving in $\R^d$, and $\qty{\alpha_n}$ is a sequence of deterministic learning rates.
 We make the following assumptions. \begin{assumption}[Ergodicity] The Markov chain $\qty{Y_n}$ is irreducible and aperiodic. \end{assumption} The Markov chain $\qty{Y_n}$ thus adopts a unique invariant distribution, denoted $d_\mu$.
 We use $P$ to denote the transition matrix of $\qty{Y_n}$. \begin{assumption}[1-Lipschitz] The function $H$ is 1-Lipschitz continuous in its first argument w.r.t. some operator norm $\norm{\cdot}$ and uniformly in its second argument, i.e., for any $x, x', y$, it holds that

 \end{assumption} This assumption has two important implications.
 First, it implies that $H(x, y)$ can grow at most linearly.
 Indeed, let $x' = 0$, we get $\norm{H(x, y)} \leq \norm{H(0, y)} + \norm{x}$.
 Define $C_H \doteq \max_y \norm{H(0, y)}$, we get